Frank O'Hara: In music

 Morton Feldman composed "For Frank O'Hara" (1973) for 7 instrumentalists.

 In First Aid Kit's song "To A Poet", there is the lyric, "But Frank put it best when he said 'you can't plan on the heart'", a reference to O'Hara's poem, "My Heart".

-In Martha's song "1967, I Miss You, I'm Lonely", the lyric, "I look at you and I am confident that I'd rather look at you than all the portraits in existence in the world, except possibly O'Hara by Grace Hartigan," references both O'Hara's poem, "Having a Coke with You", and Grace Hartigan's portrait of O'Hara.
+English rock band Martha's song "1967, I Miss You, I'm Lonely" includes the lyrics, "I look at you and I am confident that I'd rather look at you than all the portraits in existence in the world, except possibly O'Hara by Grace Hartigan," a reference to both O'Hara's poem, "Having a Coke with You", and Grace Hartigan's portrait of O'Hara.

-Rilo Kiley's 2004 album More Adventurous is titled after a line in O'Hara's poem "Meditations in an Emergency": "Each time my heart is broken it makes me feel more adventurous..."
+Rilo Kiley's 2004 album More Adventurous is titled after a line in O'Hara's poem "Meditations in an Emergency"; "Each time my heart is broken it makes me feel more adventurous..."
 The title track references the same line: "I read with every broken heart, we should become more adventurous".

 Frankie Cosmos's music is influenced by O'Hara's works, visible in two of her albums, Zentropy and Next Thing.
 Greta Kline has stated that her stage name derived from the poet.

-The song Frank O'Hara by the band Sea Wolf (band) describes a relationship with the poet.
+The song "Frank O'Hara" by the band Sea Wolf (band) describes a relationship with the poet.

+New Jackson's song "Having a Coke With You" is named after the poem and features the full spoken poem.